 c.
-After the dissolution becomes final, neither of us has any right to expect money or support from the other except that which is included in the property settlement agreement.
+After the dissolution becomes final, neither of us has any right to expect money or support from the other d.
+By choosing the summary dissolution procedure, we give up certain legal rights that we would have if we

 IV.
 AN IMPORTANT DIFFERENCE BETWEEN SUMMARY DISSOLUTION AND REGULAR DISSOLUTION